 What Went Wrong?
 The studio and director couldn’t decide if they were making an Alien prequel or not, and the indecision executed through a truly ill-advised script re-write (by Damon Lindelof) translated to considerable production delays and a muddled, confusing and highly mockable film and marketing campaign.

 What Happened In The End?
-It made enough money to warrant a sequel, albeit one which will officially be branded Alien have taken 5 years to arrive by the time it comes out (and may or may not feature the return of Noomi Rapace).
-Plus, there are some truly gorgeous shots in Prometheus.
+It made enough money to warrant a sequel, albeit one which will officially be branded Alien and will have taken 5 years to arrive (and may or may not feature the return of Noomi Rapace).
+But, hey, there are some truly gorgeous shots in Prometheus.
 Kudos to Ridley Scott’s cinematographer.

 10. World War Z